elicit-experiment/overview/README.md

 # overview

-Elicit is an online platform designed to allow researchers to let people carry out experiments in the web browser.
+Elicit is an online platform for researchers to carry out human subject online experiments in the web browser.
 The platform is comprised of three parts,

 1. An experiment [frontend](https://github.com/elicit-experiment/frontend "Frontend") that visualize stimuli, capture user responses and interaction using scales and webcam eye tracking.
 2. An [API](https://github.com/elicit-experiment/api "API") that allows access to a database where user responses, behavioral data and interactions are stored for easy retrieval